jdaw1/placemat/Documentation/document.md

 * `VoteRecorders`;
 * `PlaceNames`.

-Three page types reproduce what is on the glasses pages: pre-pour; neck tags; sticky labels.
+Three page types reproduce what is on the glasses pages:
+* pre-pour;
+* neck tags;
+* sticky labels.

-It is possible to make these pages without the glasses page by making the glasses pages, and then not showing them, by `/GlassesNumCopies 0 def`.
+It is possible to make these pages without the glasses page by making the glasses pages, and `/GlassesNumCopies 0 def` to not show them.

 ### Margins